The Sound of Music (film): Critical response

 A few months after its United States release, The Sound of Music opened in 261 theaters in other countries, the first American film to be completely dubbed in a foreign language, both dialogue and music.
 The German, French, Italian, and Spanish versions were completely dubbed, the Japanese version had Japanese dialogue with English songs, and other versions were released with foreign subtitles.
 The film was a popular success in every country it opened in, except the two countries where the story originated, Austria and (West) Germany.

 In these two countries, the film had to compete with the much-loved Die Trapp-Familie (1956), which provided the original inspiration for the Broadway musical, and its sequel Die Trapp-Familie in Amerika (1958); both films are still widely popular in German-speaking Europe and considered the authoritative von Trapp story.
 Austrians took exception to the liberties taken by the filmmakers with regard to the costumes, which did not reflect the traditional style and the replacement of traditional Austrian folk songs with Broadway show tunes.
 The film's Nazi theme was especially unpopular in West Germany, where the Munich branch manager for 20th Century-Fox approved the unauthorized cutting of the entire third act of the film following the wedding sequence—the scenes showing Salzburg following the Anschluss.
 Robert Wise and the studio intervened, the original film was restored, and the branch manager was fired.

-On the review aggregator website Rotten Tomatoes, The Sound of Music holds an approval rating of 83% based on 77 reviews, with an average rating of 8.1/10.
-The website's critics consensus reads, "Unapologetically sweet and maybe even a little corny, The Sound of Music will win over all but the most cynical filmgoers with its classic songs and irresistible warmth."
+On the review aggregator website Rotten Tomatoes, The Sound of Music holds an approval rating of 83% based on 78 reviews, with an average rating of 8.4/10.
+Its critics consensus for the film reads, "Unapologetically sweet and maybe even a little corny, The Sound of Music will win over all but the most cynical filmgoers with its classic songs and irresistible warmth."
 Metacritic, which uses a weighted average, assigned the film a score of 63 out of 100, based on 11 critics, indicating "generally favorable" reviews.